drewhinkson/githubfinder/README.md

 # githubfinder
- search a username and it gives you their github information
+ search a username and it gives you their github information.
+This program is created using vanilla javascript.